Carmel Bella Farm

 At Carmel Bella Farm, I hope to inspire others to live a more organic lifestyle and be an example showing that you can produce high yields of beautiful produce through holistic farming and sustainable land management.
 I hope to tantalize taste buds through bold, exotic and delicious imagery of the food we grow.
 I hope to support others in growing the most magnificent tomato garden they can imagine.... and I hope to inspire others to cultivate a beautiful garden and to grow the highest quality, rare, unique and beautiful seed varieties possible from our treasured collection.

-Let's support our bodies by eating high quality and consciously sourced foods, making choices that help support our environment and Mother Earth.
+Let's support our bodies and elevate our lives by eating high quality and consciously sourced foods and making choices that help support our environment and Mother Earth.
 Let's inspire the next generation to care for our planet, teach them to choose their food wisely and to grow a garden...especially with lots of heirloom tomatoes!